 Hmmm, Millie thought, is she his wife or his mistress du jour?

 She moved throughout the gallery’s first floor, viewing every piece of Bukovski’s collection, secretly photographing every person attending the opening.
 Millie noticed some men assembling a tripod with a small black box connected to a laptop near the reception desk.
-Imer and Magda Galanis looked at the screen and then stared at her.
-Instantly, Millie knew that something was wrong, so she made her way to the stairs, climbing to the second floor.
+Magda Galanis looked at the screen and then stared at her.
+Instantly, Millie knew something was wrong, so she walked quickly to the stairs, ascending to the second floor.

 The photography exhibit did not disappoint.
-While Magda and Lendina may be mob-affiliated, they exhibit good artistic sense in the photographers and painters they feature.
-Not manyOnly a scattering of people were admiring the photographs today, not surprising since everybody invited was here for Bukovski.
+While Magda and Lendina may be mob-affiliated, they exhibit good artistic sense in their featured photographers and painters.
+Only a scattering of people admired the photographs today, which was not surprising since everybody invited was here for Bukovski.

 Again, Millie sensed the presence of somebody behind her.
 As she turned to look, a person in a blue shirt and slacks yanked off her glasses.
 He had a tag that said SECURITY in bold lettering.
 Millie sensed another guard behind her.

 “You are photographing the exhibits and patrons.
-That is expressly forbidden.”
+Is expressly forbidden.”

 “That’s preposterous!”
-Millie responded.

-“We have a sensor system that detects cameras.
+“We have sensor system that detects cameras.
 In your case, it’s these eyeglasses.
-Come with us quietly; we need to interview you.”
+Come with us quietly.
+We need to interview you.”

 “I’m not going anywhere with you.”